Marketplace eCommerce

 Build Your (Non-Traditional) Inventory

-Start with the sellers you talked to back when you had your marketplace idea and were researching other online marketplaces during your market research.
+Start with the sellers you talked to back when you had your marketplace idea and were researching other marketplaces during your market research.
 Bring them on a sellers, then find more at online forums that cater to your business idea.
 You may also have to do some paid advertising to attract sellers.

 While it's fine to launch with just MVP—minimum viable product—when it comes to features, you shouldn't launch before you have a solid number of investors.
 You don't want potential customers coming to your web